 Conclusion

-I think it’s safe to say I’m a little bit obsessed with roses, both outside and on the canvas.
-I know I’m not alone in my passion for this flower, but so many artists still fear painting them.
-In fact, we recently published a 2.5 hour instructional video featuring these Peach Roses and dozens of artists commented on how grateful they were because they have had such a difficult time mastering this particular flower.
-Let’s break down the steps and demystify the process a little, and hopefully you’ll feel comfortable creating your own rose masterpiece.
+I think it’s safe to say I’m slightly obsessed with roses, both outside and on the canvas.
+I know I’m not alone in my passion for this flower, but many artists still fear painting them.
+We recently published a 2.5-hour instructional video featuring these Peach Roses and dozens of artists let us know they were grateful because roses have been a tough flower to master.

 Monthly Membership Login